LOULA T. WILLIAMS

 A Business Woman with Few Equals

-Her parents’s names are unknown, but they were both Tennessee natives.2 1920 U.S. census, Tulsa, Tulsa, Oklahoma, p.
+1920 U.S. census, Tulsa, Tulsa, Oklahoma, p.
 5b, dwelling 109, family 80, Loula T; NARA Microfilm Publication, Roll: T625_1487.

-Not only did the community gather on Sundays for service, but when esteemed speakers such as Captain Townsend D. Jackson came to speak, they sat in the pews to hear his words.
+The family worshiped at First Baptist Church in Greenwood.
+The church was an important part of social life in Greenwood.
+Not only did the community gather on Sundays for service, but when esteemed speakers such as Captain Townsend D. Jackson addressed the congregation, they sat in the pews to hear his words.

 Developing their businesses

-John, who started off working at a creamery, quickly left that job and opened an automobile repair shop.
-6 Randy Krehbiel, Tulsa, 1921 (Norman: The University of Oklahoma Press, 2019), 21.
+They became the first automobile owners in Greenwood.
+Soon after, John opened an automobile repair shop.
+4Randy Krehbiel, Tulsa, 1921 (Norman: The University of Oklahoma Press, 2019), 21.

-Emma’s business acumen showed not only in the sheer number of endeavors she managed, but also in recognition in the Tulsa Star.
+Loula’s business acumen showed not only in the sheer number of endeavors she managed, but also in recognition in the Tulsa Star.
+In 1914, the newspaper told that:

 The Massacre

 On the night of the Massacre, the Dreamland Theatre was showing a film.
 News of the chaos that was unfolding in the streets soon reached movie-goers.
 Henry Sowders, the White projectionist at the theater, was told to stop the film and to turn on all lights.
 Hundreds of people left the theatre within minutes.
-7Randy Krehbiel, Tulsa 1921: Reporting a Massacre (Norman: University of Oklahoma Press, 2019), 29 and 179.
+5Randy Krehbiel, Tulsa 1921: Reporting a Massacre (Norman: University of Oklahoma Press, 2019), 29 and 179.

 Like other Greenwood residents, the Williams never fully recouped their losses.
 They did, however, successfully rebuild the Williams Building in 1922.